-Britain voted to leave the European Union on 23 June, sparking a political and economic crisis.
+Britain voted to leave the European Union on 23 June 2016.
 This page contains detailed coverage of the planning implications of the Brexit vote.

 Commentators have expressed concern about the potential impact of Brexit on development and the built environment, David Dewar asks planners on the ground what effects they have seen so far.

 There are just under 19 months left until 'exit day' - the departure from the European Union currently planned for 29 March 2019.
 The third round of Brexit negotiations has started, but what has happened so far about planning?

 How will globalisation affect local planners in the Trump and Brexit era?
 On the one hand, there have been suggestions that we will see lower economic growth and reduced demand for housing if government seeks to restrict immigration numbers.